North Carolina

 • Public pushback in December led UNC to omit the arena from the January proposal.

-What those records reveal is a months-long, highly coordinated push by university leadership to move the program from the Dean E. Smith Center’s current location on South Campus to a new, potentially $800 million arena at Carolina North — and how, in a matter of weeks, that effort unraveled under mounting public pressure.
+What those records reveal is a months-long, highly coordinated messaging campaign by university leadership to announce the program’s move from the Dean E. Smith Center’s current location on South Campus to a new, potentially $800 million arena at Carolina North — and how, in a matter of weeks, that effort unraveled under mounting public pressure.

 That was a result of public pushback that coalesced quickly in December.